NG2212/Evaluation-Workshop/README.md

 # Evaluation-Workshop
-Reference code for evaluation tasks
+This reference notebook includes key theory and code examples for learning best practices in LLM evaluation.